 - High level of engine noise

-- Inefficient energy management at higher loads (compared to the central motor, higher consumption)
+- Inefficient energy management at higher loads (higher consumption compared to the centre motor)

-A mid-drive motor is so named because it’s located in the middle of a e-bike frame near the bottom where the cranks are .
-These motors will surprise you with a comfortable dose of performance and a short reaction time assists.
-Also centralized engine placement in the crank ensures better weight distribution on the e-bike.
-Reliability and efficiency is in-built and they are typically more powerful than the Hub varieties, with a power rating of between 50Nm and 80Nm of torque.
+A mid drive motor is so named because it’s located in the middle of the e-bike frame near the bottom, where the cranks are.
+These motors will surprise you with a comfortable dose of performance and a short battery assist reaction time.
+Furthermore, the centralised motor placement in the crank ensures better weight distribution on the e-bike.
+Reliability and efficiency are built in and they are typically more powerful than the hub varieties, with a power rating between 50Nm and 80Nm of torque.

-Very often the disadvantage of this drive is the higher purchase price of e-bike.
-But here it is important to note that the higher price returns to a longer engine lifetime, and the more expensive electric bikes usually have better mechanical equipment.
-Popular mid-drive systems include Bosch, Brose, Shimano Steps, Yamaha, and Bafang.
+Very often the disadvantage of this drive is a higher purchase price of the e-bike.
+But here it is important to note that the higher price is repaid in a longer engine lifetime; plus the more expensive electric bikes usually have better mechanical equipment.
+Popular mid drive systems include Bosch, Brose, Shimano Steps, Yamaha and Bafang.

-Currently, the prices of the cheapest, but high-quality e-bikes with a central motor is around 1600 EUR.
+Currently, the prices of the most affordable, but high-quality e-bikes with a centre motor is around 1,600 EUR.

 + Higher performance